 To speed up the process, you can purchase re-fried beans, guacamole, and pico de gallo at the store, but they taste much better when prepared fresh at home.
 You can follow these simple recipes listed below.

-There are two options when purchasing beans: canned beans (already cooked) or bagged dry beans (which you will have to cook following the instructions listed on the package).
+There are two options when purchasing beans: canned beans (already cooked) or bagged dry beans, which you will have to cook following the instructions listed on the package.
 Pinto, red, or black beans are the most commonly used beans in Mexican cuisine.
+If you are cooking the beans yourself, add some garlic cloves and diced onion to the water for extra flavor!

 - 1 diced jalapeño or serrano pepper